gl-inet/docs/docs/app/tor.md

 ###Network Settings

-Click the `NETWORK` button on the left sidebarr to view and change the network settings, including:
+Click the `NETWORK` button on the left sidebar to view and change the network settings, including:

 1. Internet protocol: `dhcp`, `static`, `pppoe`, `3g`, `tethering` or `repeater`.
 Tethering only works in Android phones.
 2. Wireless parameters: `ssid`, `encryption` and `passsword`